gints-erglis/haku/README.md

 ...
 ## Storybook

-To start using a Storybook tool in the theme, navigate to `storybook` folder and run:
+To start using a Storybook tool in the theme, navigate to the `storybook` (create it in the theme root if it does not exist) folder and run:

 ```
 npx storybook init